 Mobile phones and child safety: One parent’s story

-It was easy for Tracy to recognize when her son was ready.
+It was easy for Tracy McClusky to recognize when her son was ready for his own phone.
 “It depends on each individual.
 We felt that at 13 he was showing he was responsible enough for a phone,” she said.
 “It’s great to know he can reach his Dad or me at a moment’s notice.”

-When Tracy McClusky’s 13-year-old son took a bad fall while skiing in central Massachusetts with his Ski Club, he knew something was wrong.
+When Tracy’s 13-year-old son took a bad fall while skiing in central Massachusetts with his ski club, he knew something was wrong.
 He talked with a chaperone on the trip, who took a quick look and said he seemed fine.
-McClusky’s son wasn’t convinced; he used his cell phone to call his mother, who quickly drove to the ski slope to take him to the hospital.
+But Tracy’s son wasn’t convinced; he used his cell phone to call his mother, who quickly drove to the ski slope to take him to the hospital.
 Her son was right.
 His arm was broken.
 “I was relieved he had his own phone,” said Tracy.

 When your child is old enough for a phone, apps like Smart Family can help set boundaries